Roosevelt Council, Jr.

 Airport General Manager

-Roosevelt Council, Jr. was named Airport General Manager at Hartsfield-Jackson Atlanta International Airport in January 2017.
-Mr. Council oversees operations at the world’s most traveled airport, as well as a $6 billion capital improvement program that will pave the way for growth over the next 20 years.
+As the leader of the world’s busiest airport, Roosevelt Council, Jr. oversees Airport operations as well as a multibillion-dollar capital improvement program that will pave the way for growth over the next 20 years.

-Previous to this post, Mr. Council was the Airport deputy general manager and chief financial officer.
+Mr. Council was named Airport General Manager at Hartsfield-Jackson Atlanta International Airport in January 2017.
+Previously, he was the Airport deputy general manager and chief financial officer.
 In that role, he directed all accounting, budgeting, financial analysis and forecasting, procurement and treasury operations at the Airport.

+Prior to joining the Airport team, he served as interim CFO for the City of Atlanta under the leadership of then-Mayor Kasim Reed.
 Before his employment with the City of Atlanta, Council was CFO of the Georgia Technology Authority, where he was responsible for general accounting, budget, cost accounting, financial reporting, payroll and strategic planning.

 Mr. Council serves on the Board of Advisers for the Metro Atlanta Chamber and the board of directors for the Atlanta Convention and Visitors Bureau and Atlanta Technical College.
 He also is a member of 100 Black Men of Atlanta, Inc.